Jane Wiedlin

-The Go-Go's went on to become one of the most successful American bands of the 1980s, helping popularize new wave music with hits such as "We Got the Beat", "Our Lips Are Sealed", and "Vacation".
-As a solo artist, Wiedlin had her biggest hit with the song "Rush Hour", which peaked at number 9 on the Billboard Hot 100.
+The Go-Go's became one of the most successful American bands of the 1980s, helping popularize new wave music with songs including "We Got the Beat", "Our Lips Are Sealed", and "Vacation".
+As a solo artist, Wiedlin's "Rush Hour" peaked at number 9 on the Billboard Hot 100.
 As an actress, she had roles as the singing telegram girl in Clue (1985) and as Joan of Arc in Bill & Ted's Excellent Adventure (1989).

-As a member of The Go-Go's, Wiedlin received a star on the Hollywood Walk of Fame.
+As a member of the Go-Go's, Wiedlin received a star on the Hollywood Walk of Fame.
 She and the band were inducted into the Rock and Roll Hall of Fame in 2021.

 Early life

 Wiedlin was born in Oconomowoc, Wisconsin.
-Her father, Robert Arthur Wiedlin Sr., an oral surgeon of German and Swiss ancestry, was born in Chicago, Illinois.
+Her father, Robert Arthur Wiedlin Sr., an oral surgeon of German and Swiss ancestry, was born in Chicago.
 Her mother, Betty Jane (née Herro), was of Lebanese heritage.
-Wiedlin's parents met while students at Marquette University.
-She is one of five children, with a sister and three brothers, and was raised Catholic.
-During Wiedlin's early childhood, her family lived in West Allis, a suburb of Milwaukee, Wisconsin.
-When she was six, her father took a job with the United States Department of Veterans Affairs at a VA hospital in Los Angeles, and the family followed.
+Wiedlin's parents met while students at Marquette University in Milwaukee.
+She is one of five children, with a sister and three brothers, and grew up Catholic.
+During Wiedlin's early childhood, her family lived in West Allis, a suburb of Milwaukee.
+When she was six, her father took a job with the United States Department of Veterans Affairs at a VA hospital in Los Angeles, and the family then moved to the city.

 Wiedlin has said, "I remember my childhood as extremely idyllic."
-She has also mentioned her adolescence with angst and hope by saying, "I was a depressed teenager.
+She has mentioned her adolescence having angst and hope by saying, "I was a depressed teenager.
 I thought life was completely pointless when I was in high school, but just a few short years later I was having the adventure of a lifetime in a successful rock band!"
 She attended William Howard Taft High School in Los Angeles from 1972 to 1976.